-Following the date for resolving conflicts, schedules will be given to officials assigners and made available to the general public.
-At this time officials will be assigned.
-Changes to schedules may be made following this date as long as they are in accordance with CIAC regulations for the specific sport, and are approved by both participating schools.
+As of these deadlines officials assignors may begin scheduling officials and data will be published for the general public on ciacsports.com and ciacmobile.com.
+Changes to schedules may be made following these date as long as they are in accordance with CIAC regulations for the specific sport.
 Every effort should be made to reduce schedule changes that are not weather-related.